USASP Committees and Working Groups

 The USASP relies on its members to volunteer their time on various committees and working groups to address the policy and operating concerns of the association.
 A “Call for Volunteers” is our cry for help.
 The Committee on Committees evaluates the pool of volunteers and recommends to the board the composition of committees and work groups.

-*The 2022 application for USASP committee volunteers is now closed.
-Please check back at a later date for any available opportunities.
+*The 2023 application for USASP committee volunteers is closed.

 Current Committees and Task Forces: